 Interest rate risk exposure as measured by simulation modeling calculates the bank's expected net interest income and market value of equity based upon projections of interest-rate-sensitive assets, liabilities, derivative financial instruments and interest rate scenarios.
 The bank monitors its financial exposure to multiple interest rate scenarios.
 The bank's policy guideline for the maximum negative impact as a result of a 200-basis-point change in interest rates is 16 percent for net interest income and 20 percent for market value of equity.
-Per FCA regulations, when the current three-month Treasury bill interest rate is less than 4 percent, the minus 200-basis-point scenario should be replaced with a downward shock equal to one-half of the three-month Treasury bill rate.
+Per FCA regulations, when the current three-month Treasury bill interest rate is less than 4 percent, the minus 200-basis-point scenario should be replaced with a downward shock equal to one-half of the threemonth Treasury bill rate.
 The bank manages its interest rate risk exposure within these guidelines.
-As of December 31, 2016, projected annual net interest income would increase by \$4,373, or 1.7 percent, if interest rates were to increase by 100 basis points, and would decrease by \$237, or 0.09 percent, if interest rates were to decrease by 25 basis points.
-Market value of equity is projected to decrease by 8.1 percent as a result of a 100-basis-point increase in interest rates and to increase by 1.7 percent if interest rates were to decline by 25 basis points as of December 31, 2016.
+As of December 31, 2017, projected annual net interest income would increase by 1.6 percent, if interest rates were to increase by 100 basis points, and would increase by 0.68 percent, if interest rates were to decrease by 69 basis points.
+Market value of equity is projected to decrease by 7.9 percent as a result of a 100-basis-point increase in interest rates and to increase by 6.3 percent if interest rates were to decline by 69 basis points as of December 31, 2017.

-The following tables set forth the bank's projected annual net interest income and market value of equity for interest rate movements as prescribed by policy as of December 31, 2016, based on the bank's interest-earning assets and interest-bearing liabilities at December 31, 2016:
+The following tables set forth the bank's projected sensitivity to interest rate movements as prescribed by policy as of December 31, 2017, based on the bank's interest-earning assets and interestbearing liabilities: